nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 //App.js
 const dbRef = firebase.database().ref();
 dbRef.on('value', (response) => {
-  const newState = [];
+  // Here we're creating a variable to store the new state we want to introduce to our app const newState = [];
+  // Here we store the response from our query to Firebase inside of a variable called data
-  const data = response.val();
+  // .val() is a Firebase method that gets us the information we want const data = response.val();

-  for (let key in data) {
+  //data is an object, so we iterate through it using a for in loop to access each book name for (let key in data) {
-    newState.push(data[key]);
+    // inside the loop, we push each book name to an array we already created inside the .on() function called newState newState.push(data[key]);
   }

-  this.setState({
+ // then, we call this.setState in order to update our component's state using the local array newState this.setState({
     books: newState
   });

 });
 ```

-There's a lot of new code here, so let's break down exactly what we're doing:

-1. `const newState = []` : When we set set (or re-set) the state of our component, we need to create a variable that will store the new state we want to introduce to our app.

-2. `const data = response.val()`: Here we store our response inside of a `data` variable so that it's easier to reference later

-3. `for (let key in data) {`: We need to iterate through our `data` object so that we can grab all the book names out of it!

-4. `newState.push(data[key]);`:  We push all of the books into our `newState` array, which is a temporary array we only need inside this function.

-5. `this.setState({ books: newState });` : We call `this.setState` in order to update our component's state with our `newBooks` array.

 If this worked successfully, you'll notice that the book titles are now appearing on the page!
 You'll also notice if you go into your database and add a new book, it will appear on the page.
 Dang!